 MARKETING TO THE NEXT LEVEL?
 CHECK OUT

-OUR ECOMMERCE LEAD NURTURING GUIDE!
+OUR ECOMMERCE marketing intro to LEAD gen GUIDE!

 Once you’ve put listening, learning and responding at the core of your social media marketing strategy, you can get more granular with your content.

 Researchers Les Binet and Peter Field recommend making sure your content strategy is a balance between brand-building and sales activation content: